 7. Liver-Protecting Properties

-In traditional medicine, mung bean sprouts are often used to alleviate liver-related conditions, highlighting their role in promoting overall liver health.
+In traditional medicine, mung bean sprouts are often used to treat liver-related conditions, highlighting their potential to promote overall liver health.

 Interestingly, it was observed that germinated and fermented mung beans exhibited better liver-protecting properties compared to raw mung bean.